 The app offers both audio and text methods to promote language study.
 It also allows you to download audio files to listen to while traveling, commuting, or taking a break at work.

 Pro: 50Languages offers tons of study materials to download, and you can use them on any device.
-You can practice lessons, phrasebooks, audio files, posters, puzzles, and translation material free of cost.
+You can access practice lessons, phrasebooks, audio files, posters, puzzles, and translation materials free of charge.

 You can also test your language proficiency in 25 languages and 600 combinations.
-The recorded voices are from native speakers, with a more authentic pronunciation.
+The recorded voices are from native speakers and have a more authentic pronunciation.

-Cons: The quality of the app isn’t satisfying.
+Cons: The app’s quality isn’t satisfying.
 The user interface and user experience aren’t that good.
 They have not planned the content systematically; some parts are off the mark.

 Don’t use 50Languages as a standalone language source.
 Instead, please take it as a supplement.